kigsmtua/chat/webfrontend/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `ng serve`.(Change this to  something else later much much later)

 ## Further help
 Upgrade this to see what it actually gets to bring up